sandia-proj/SETGen/help/MANUAL.md

    The first row means that **1.0.0.210** is not generating any kind of System Events.

-   The second row means that 1.0.0.30 is generating realistic traffic (using tools) within itself to the ens0 interface using the Network Wrapper.
+   The second row means that **1.0.0.32** is generating System Events with the default probability distribution using **SysGen**.

-   The third and fourth rows mean that 1.0.0.92 is generating realistic traffic (using tools) to 1.0.0.184’s ens1 interface using the Network Wrapper.
+   The third and fourth rows mean that 1.0.0482 is generating realistic traffic (using tools) to 1.0.0.184’s ens1 interface using the Network Wrapper.

 </br>